elireisman/maven-index-reader-go/README.md

 ## What?
 A basic port of [this utility](https://github.com/apache/maven-indexer/tree/master/indexer-reader) to Go.
-Includes support for full or incremental updates from a given last-successfully-consumed chunk ID or timestamp, filtering for various record types (only `ARTIFACT_ADD` and `ARTIFACT_REMOVE` are typically useful) and output in JSON or CSV formats to a local file or `stdout`.
+Includes support for full or incremental updates starting after a supplied last-successfully-consumed chunk ID or RFC3339 chunk timestamp, filtering for various record types (only `ARTIFACT_ADD` and `ARTIFACT_REMOVE` are typically useful) and output in JSON or CSV formats to a local file or `stdout`.

 There is an example binary [here](https://github.com/elireisman/maven-index-reader-go/blob/main/cmd/main.go) for dumping the Maven Central index that you can build by running `make` from the checkout root.
 Following that example, you can use the [public packages](https://github.com/elireisman/maven-index-reader-go/tree/main/pkg) as utility libraries to compose your own dumper for other remote or local indices.

-This isn't production quality!
-It's a PoC at the moment, and could benefit from some refactoring, improvement of various hackery, and better test coverage.
+This isn't production quality yet.
+It's a PoC, and could benefit from some refactoring, improvement of various hackery, and better test coverage.
 I might get to _some_ of that in the near future.
 That said, I've been using it to scan the full and incremental chunks of the Maven Central index, and a few small test indices, without incident.

 #### Usage Example